Share This Article

 Everything You Need to Know about Chromophobia

 What is the fear of colors called?
-Chromophobia.
-It is also known as chromatophobia.
+Chromophobia is the common name for fear of colors.
+It’s also known as chromatophobia.
 Understanding this phobia might be hard if you don’t suffer from it.
 After all, what threats do colors pose?

 Colors act as a metaphor for humans.
 The phobia of colors may stem from this perception.
-For example, the color red typically denotes stop, anger and bloodshed while the color white denotes peace, freedom, and death in some cultures.
+For example, the color red typically denotes stop, anger, or bloodshed while the color white denotes peace, freedom, and death in some cultures.

-While this phobia is generally an irrational and conditioned response, there are cases where the phobia is more than just an aversion.
-It is a case of a clinical phobia.
+Chromophobia, or a fear of colors, is generally an irrational and conditioned response.
+However, there are cases where the phobia is more than just an aversion—it’s a clinical phobia.

 Chromophobia Causes

-While many factors cause chromophobia, it is simply a learned response in most cases.
+While many factors may cause chromophobia, in most cases, it’s a learned response.

 Experience and trauma are the second known causes of chromophobia.
-Many people who have suffered tragedy in their lives may associate a particular color with it.
-They may be reminded of this tragic event whenever they see this color.
-For example, if a person is involved in a life-altering accident while driving a green car, they may feel apprehensive and uneasy about the color green.
+Many who have suffered tragedy in their lives may associate a particular color with it.
+They may be reminded of this tragic event whenever they see the color.
+For example, if a person is involved in a life-altering accident while driving a green car, they may feel apprehensive about the color green.

 There is a cinematic depiction of this phobia in the 1964 thriller film, Marnie.
 In the film, the main character suffers from a fear of red brought on by a childhood trauma.